Aerlio/ROC-of-IDPS/README.md

 ---

+## Solver Requirements

+This project uses the [KNITRO](https://www.artelys.com/solvers/knitro/) nonlinear optimization solver for solving large-scale NLPs.
+> ⚠️ **KNITRO requires a valid license.**
+Ensure you have a valid KNITRO license installed and configured before running the Julia scripts that invoke the solver.

+The connection to KNITRO is handled through the Julia interface to `KNITRO.jl`.

+---

 ## Citation

 We kindly request that any publication using this testbed or implementation explicitly acknowledges this repository by citing the aforementioned paper.

 ---
 ## Contact

 For questions, collaborations, or further information, please contact: